LucasDelfino92/morrowindsharp/mw#.md

 - Check the following options in the BAIN installer:
   - [X] 00 Core
   - [ ] 01 Book Jackets Patch
-- Also install the **Switchable Scriptures Melchior's Magnificent Manuscripts Patch**.
+- If you installed Switchable Scriptures earlier, also install the **Switchable Scriptures Melchior's Magnificent Manuscripts Patch**.
   - Right-click your installed Switchable Scriptures file in the left pane, and click **Reinstall mod**.
   - Check the following option in the BAIN installer:
     - [ ] 00 Core